Home Chemistry Heat Energy Free Energy

 G = H − TS

-Specific heat (H), temperature (T), and entropy (S) are state functions.
+Where H and TS are energy terms.
+Therefore, G is also an energy term and is calculated from the above formula.
+Again, specific heat (H), kelvin temperature (T), and entropy (S) are state functions.
 Therefore, G is also a state function.

 TS is a measure of unavailable energy for doing useful work.
 Therefore, G is the part of the enthalpy that is available for doing work.